anywhere-dev/anywhere-tools/README.md

 ## WHAT IS IT

-Basic tools that we use in our projects for validation, normalization and denormalization of CPF, CNPJ and EMAIL.
+Basic tools that we use in our projects for validation and formatting of CPF, CNPJ and EMAIL.

 ## HOW TO USE